Deep Clustering by Semantic Contrastive Learning: Experiments

-\paragraph{Implementation Details.} For fair comparisons, we followed the same practices of~\cite{xu2019iic,huang2020pica} to adopt a variant of ResNet-34 for small inputs as the backbone network.
-For models training, we followed most the implementation choices of~\cite{chen2020moco_v2}.
-All the models and the cluster assignments are randomly initialised.
+\paragraph{Implementation details.} We followed~\cite{xu2019iic,huang2020pica} to use a variant of ResNet-34 as the backbone network and~\cite{chen2020moco_v2} for the other implementation choices.
+All our models and the cluster assignments are randomly initialised.
 An SGD optimiser was adopted for model updates with weight decay in $5e-4$.
-The coefficient for momentum encoder updating was set to $0.9$ and $\tau$ in Eq.~\eqref{eq:mi_loss} was $0.1$.
+The coefficient for momentum encoder updating was $0.9$ and $\tau$ in Eq.~\eqref{eq:mi_loss} was $0.1$.
 We stored $4096 / (C - 1)$ representations for each cluster in the semantic memory (Eq.~\eqref{eq:memory}) on all the datasets except for $8192 / (C - 1)$ on Tiny-ImageNet due to larger scale.
-The learning rate was set to $0.03$ with a batch size of $256$ and cosine schedule~\cite{loshchilov2016sgdr} was used for learning rate adjustments across $200$ training epochs.
-Besides the target `clustering' tasks which partition the target data into the ground-truth number of clusters to facilitate comparisons with previous works, we followed~\cite{xu2019iic,huang2020pica} to jointly train our model with auxiliary `under-clustering' and `over-clustering' tasks so to explore multi-grained visual similarity.
+The learning rate was set to $0.03$ with the cosine schedule~\cite{loshchilov2016sgdr} for its adjustment across $200$ epochs while the batch size was $256$.
+We adopted the ``merge-and-split'' strategy~\cite{zhan2020online} for updating pseudo labels (Eq.~\eqref{eq:label}) to avoid extremely imbalanced partitions and to stabilise training.
+Besides the target `clustering' tasks which partition the target data into the ground-truth number of clusters to facilitate comparisons, we followed~\cite{xu2019iic,huang2020pica} to jointly train \abbrname with auxiliary `under-clustering' and `over-clustering' tasks so to explore multi-grained visual similarity.
 The cluster number in `under-clustering' was half of the ground-truth while instance-wise learning was considered as extreme `over-clustering'.
-At test time, we followed~\cite{tao2021clustering,li2021contrastive} to compare by the best models using the assignments yielded by the classifier for `clustering' tasks while the `under-clustering' and `over-clustering' were deprecated.
+At test time, we followed~\cite{tao2021clustering,li2021contrastive} to compare by the best models using the assignments yielded by the classifier for `clustering' tasks while the other two were deprecated.
 All the hyper-parameters were kept the same across different datasets, \ie no exhaustive per dataset tuning.
+On computational cost, the only extra parameters we introduced to MoCo~\cite{chen2020moco_v2} are in the linear classifier $f_\phi$ and it took around 30 seconds on CIFAR-10 to update pseudo labels per epoch.